What COVARIS does

 Sponsor input

-Indication, development stage, planned countries and regions, enrollment window, endpoint context and known constraints.
+The indication, development stage, planned countries and regions, study windows, assessment context, intended use and known constraints.

 COVARIS analysis